vedantghate18/vedantghate18/README.md

 Building **smart contracts, DeFi protocols, and Web3 infrastructure** with a focus on security and clean code.

-Currently focused on **Solidity development**, smart contract security auditing, and scaling DeFi applications.
-I love turning complex blockchain concepts into production-ready code.
+Currently focused on **Solidity development**,**Machine Learning**, and scaling DeFi applications.
+I love turning complex blockchain concepts into production-ready implementation and thinking about the AI integration in the blockchain ecosystem.

 ---